This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Cook London Broil

 This London broil recipe is so simple to make and comes together quickly.
 You’ll impress your family with this decadent, tender piece of meat.
+Want to take it up a notch?
+Serve it with my homemade steak sauce for that bold punch!

 - Let it Rest: Let the steak rest for 5-10 minutes.
 This will help it stay juicy and cut more easily.
 Slice against the grain for the most tender bites.

-I love using my leftovers for steak salad, sandwiches, tacos, a classic stir fry, or fajitas!
+I love using my leftover London Broil for steak salads, sandwiches, tacos, classic stir fry, or fajitas!

 Pin this now to find it later

-Pin ItTender and Juicy London Broil
+Tender and Juicy London Broil

 Ingredients

-- 2 pounds London broil round steak, 1-2 inches thick
+- 2 pounds London broil round steak 1-2 inches thick

 - โ cup soy sauce